There was a time, not at all long ago, when many men grew out their beards simply to avoid the chore of shaving.

 Thankfully, for every problem, there’s a solution.
 Erratic beard hairs shouldn’t derail your plans, or detract in any way from your majestic beard.

 I’m here to guide you through tips and tricks to keep beard hair from sticking out.
-Let’s first dive into the root causes (pun very much intended) of why beard hair sometimes sticks out in the first place.

 By the way, check this article out to find out my most recommended beard grooming products of the year.
 A tool kit to take things to the next level.

-7 Ways To Keep Beard Hairs From Sticking Out
+5 Ways To Keep Beard Hairs From Sticking Out

-2. Let The Hair Grow Longer
+1. Let The Hair Grow Longer